June - August 1911

 The scientific work of the Worst Journey in the World was perhaps not as entirely useless as the arm-chair critics suggest or Cherry Garrard feared.

 Apsley Cherry Garrard was the only one of the three men to undergo the Worst Journey in the World to return from the Expedition.
 Both Wilson and Bowers perished with Scott on the return from the Pole.
 Cherry never truly recovered from the loss of his two companions (See Sara Wheeler's biography, Cherry).
-However, upon his return to England, the Winter Journey became both christened and immortalised in his book, The Worst Journey in the World.
+However, upon his return to England, the Winter Journey became both christened and immortalised in his book as, The Worst Journey in the World.
 The search for the Emperor Penguin's egg became written into sublime metaphor and the resulting book, one of the most popular travel books ever written, has never been out of print.